paulad8/ColourVerse/README.md

 #### COLOUR PALETTE
 Consistent across all devices, to complement and not compete with the artworks on display, I have chosen a background with a gradient of soft, muted hues of lavender and pink.
-Components complement in purple with a similar subtle range of interaction states.
+Components complement each other in purple, featuring a similar subtle range of interaction states.

 #### TYPOGRAPHY
-Google Fonts are incorporated into the website: **Major Mono Display** for the heading and subheadings and **Poppins** for all other scales with a standard sans serif fallback.
+Google Fonts are incorporated into the website: **Major Mono Display** for the heading and subheadings, and **Poppins** for all other scales with a standard sans serif fallback.
 Major Mono Display was selected to reflect the site's arty aspect, while Poppins is legible and clear.

 #### PROTOTYPES
 Wireframes, concept prototypes and user journeys were mapped out using [Figma](https://www.figma.com "Figma home").

-![insert image here]

 ### STRUCTURE
 The site is organised into several key sections, each designed to provide users with an intuitive way to navigate and explore the gallery's content: